Dharaneeshsl/Ranking-Page/README.md

 ## 🔒 Security

 - All passwords are hashed using bcrypt
-- JWT tokens for secure authentication
+- Secure session management with HTTP-only cookies
 - Environment variables for sensitive data
 - CORS protection
 - Rate limiting in production